Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Results

-Several events have an SNR in the (3,3) multipole which is clearly above the expectation for noise alone.
-Indeed, the observed distribution for the population, shown in Figure \ref{fig:rho_p}, shows a clear high-SNR tail that indicates the observation of the (3,3) multipole.
-Higher multipoles have previously been identified in both GW190814 and GW190412, with their observability and their impact on parameter estimates discussed at length in previous works~\cite{LIGOScientific:2020stg, Colleoni:2020tgc, Islam:2020reh, Capano:2020dix, Abbott:2020khf}.
-Unsurprisingly, we see that among all events in O3a, GW190412 and GW190814 have the largest SNR in the (3, 3) multipole, with $\rho_{33} = 6.2^{+1.3}_{-1.5}$ for GW190814 and $\rho_{33} = 3.5^{+0.8}_{-1.2}$ for GW190412.
-Both events show significant differences (as characterized by the Jenson--Shannon divergence) between the observed $\rho_{33}$ distribution and that predicted from noise.
-The next two most significant events are GW190519\_153544 and GW190929\_012149.
-Based upon the (3,3) SNR and the divergence of the distributions, GW190519\_153544 shows significant evidence for the existence of the (3,3) multipole, but GW190929\_01214 only shows marginal evidence.
-The inferred SNR in the (3, 3) multipole for GW190521 is dependent on the parameter estimation samples used: $\rho_{33} = 1.2^{+2.4}_{-1.1}$ and $\rho_{33} = 2.4^{+2.2}_{-2.0}$ for the LVK and Nitz \emph{et al.} samples respectively.
-Consequently, GW190521 may have an observable (3, 3) multipole.
-We discuss these five events in detail in the following Sections.
-For the other events, there is minimal evidence for power in the higher multipoles.
+Several events in GWTC-2.1 have an SNR in the (3,3) multipole which is clearly above the expectation for noise alone.
+Indeed, the observed distribution for the population, shown in Figure~\ref{fig:rho_p}, shows a clear high-SNR tail that indicates an observation of the (3,3) multipole.
+Higher multipoles have previously been identified in both GW190412 and GW190814, with their observability and their impact on parameter estimates discussed at length in previous works~\cite{LIGOScientific:2020stg, Colleoni:2020tgc, Islam:2020reh, Capano:2020dix, Abbott:2020khf}.
+Unsurprisingly, we see that among all events in O3a, GW190412 and GW190814 have the largest SNRs in the (3, 3) multipole, with $\rho_{33} = 3.5^{+0.8}_{-1.2}$ and $\rho_{33} = 6.2^{+1.3}_{-1.5}$ respectively.
+For both events, the observed $\rho_{33}$ is unlikely to be caused by noise since there is an approximately 1 in 400 and 1 in $6\times10^{7}$ chance that the observed distribution is caused by noise.

+The events GW190519\_153544 and GW190929\_012149 show marginal evidence for an observable signal in the (3, 3) multipole.
+The observed SNRS are $\rho_{33} = 2.3^{+1.5}_{-1.8}$ and $\rho_{33} = 2.0^{+1.6}_{-1.5}$ respectively with associated p-values of $P_{33} = 1.6\%$ and $P_{33} = 4.2\%$ respectively.
+While a 1.6\% p-value would be significant in a single trial, this is consistent with expectations when considering over thirty events from O3a.

+The evidence for precession is weaker than for higher multipoles.
+As shown in Figure \ref{fig:rho_p}, there are only two events which show any significant deviation from the average expected noise distribution.